srcsintheta/timetracker/README.md

 Today:       8.00 (last 5 day avg: 9.73)

 Current week
- -> total   15.23	/* depends on current day of week */
+ -> total   15.23
- -> avg/d    7.12	/* same */
+ -> avg/d    7.12
 Last week
  -> total   62.65
  -> avg/d    8.89
-Last 6 weeks		/* can be less than 6 if not enough entries in db */ -> tot/w   56.54
+Last 6 weeks		/* may be <6 if not enough entries in db */ -> tot/w   56.54
  -> avg/d    8.07
 ---------------------------------------------------------------
-This month total:    132.57 	/* excludes current day */
+This month total:    132.57
-This month avg/day:   12.05		/* same */
+This month avg/day:   12.05
 ---------------------------------------------------------------
 Print detailed statistics per activity? (y/n): /* see next screen */
 ```

 I'm usually not interested in the exact split of my work time, but as stated
 before, especially if you add temporary activities for projects, gigs, then
-this data can be useful;
+this data can be useful:

 ```
 ---------------------------------------------------------------